The Name Aadhav

 About the Name Aadhav

-However they choose to present themselves, AVs are always pushing new boundaries and sating their appetite for the unusual.
-Nothing is off-limits to these people, and in many ways AVs are classic explorers: they are usually the first to try the new Ethiopian restaurant down the street or take that exotic overseas vacation.
+However they choose to present themselves, Aadhavs are always pushing new boundaries and sating their appetite for the unusual.
+Nothing is off-limits to these people, and in many ways Aadhavs are classic explorers: they are usually the first to try the new Ethiopian restaurant down the street or take that exotic overseas vacation.

-AVs love working with their hands and bodies, and are perhaps the most expert among the A-names at turning their hobbies into careers.
-Carpentry, design, dancing, creative writing and music are all possible avenues for the AVs to turn a little profit, and a significantly high percentage of AVs end up as small business owners and entrepreneurs.
+Aadhavs love working with their hands and bodies, and are perhaps the most expert among the A-names at turning their hobbies into careers.
+Carpentry, design, dancing, creative writing and music are all possible avenues for the Aadhavs to turn a little profit, and a significantly high percentage of Aadhavs end up as small business owners and entrepreneurs.